SignalK/SensESP/docs/pages/tutorials/index.md

 ## Reading Multiple Values from Multiple Sensors

 This Tutorial combines everything in the previous Tutorials, showing you how to read multiple values from multiple sensors in the same SensESP project.
 [Click here to see it](multiple_sensors).

-## BAS: other tutorials to write

-Transforms
-Lambda transform
-Metadata
-Relay control (the example could use some more explanation) Using SensESP for something other than sending data to SK (need a good example)